Damson Wine Recipe

 Directions for Making Damson Wine:

-1. Start by placing your halved and de-stoned fruits into a large pan and pour in one gallon of cold water.
+1. Place the halved and de-stoned damsons in a large pan and add one gallon of cold water.

-5. When the mixture becomes cool to the touch it can be transferred into a fermentation jar.
+5. Once the mixture has cooled to room temperature, transfer it into a fermentation jar.

-6. Once the jars are filled, rack and allow the mixture to become clear before bottling.
+6. Allow the wine to ferment.
+Once the jars are filled, rack and let the mixture clarify before bottling.